 Louise Farrenc’s musical talent showed early.
 At first she studied the piano with Cécile Soria, a pupil of Clementi, before taking instruction from two of Europe’s most impressive pianists, Ignaz Moscheles and Johann Nepomuk Hummel.
 Like most of their peers, these musicians were not only performers, but composers; as a fine player, Louise would have been expected to create music too.

 Being female, though, she was not permitted to join the composition class at the Paris Conservatoire – it remained closed to women until 1870.
-From the age of 15 she took composition lessons, privately, with Antonín Reicha, among whose other pupils were, at various times, Berlioz, Liszt, Gounod and Viardot.
+From the age of 15 she took composition lessons, privately, with Antonín Reicha.
+A friend of Beethoven's, Reicha's other pupils included, at various times, Berlioz, Liszt, Gounod and Pauline Viardot.
 Luckily, her family, having included several female artists in the past, was open-minded enough to encourage her.

 Who did Louise Farrenc marry?